madhusudhand/ngrx-helpers/README.md

 ### Effects

-The helper class `RootEffect` simplifies the effect configuration.
+The helper class `NgrxEffect` simplifies the effect configuration.
 It lets you configure effects with minimal inputs such as action, endpint and http method.

 ```ts